SuchirP/musixmatch-end-to-end-data-engineering-project-aws/README.md

 5. **AWS Athena:** AWS Athena enables querying and analysis of transformed data stored in S3 buckets using standard SQL.

-Certainly!
-Here's the revised content without mentioning the `requirements.txt` file:

-Got it.
-Here's the revised content to include the use of the "requests_layer.zip" file:

 ### Project Execution Flow

 1. **Data Extraction and Cleaning (Jupyter Notebook):**